Let’s answer some common questions couples have when planning their weddings.

 Tip: When you walk through the confetti, you will want to look down and walk fast.
 Try do the opposite.
 Walk slowly and look up!!

 Looking for confetti for your wedding day?
 Check out my brother-in-law’s shop “Dave’s Shop”.
-He makes and sells his own confetti. *Coming soon.
+He makes and sells his own confetti.

-Q: How long should I allocate for the portrait session?
+How long should I allocate for the portrait session?

 My ideal time is 1 hour.
 If we have less time, we make it work, if we have more time that’s great as it’ll mean we can add variety to your locations.
 I will chat to you about your preferences when we work through your time line.
 It’s important that you spend time with your guests, but that your expectations of the portrait session are met too.
 If it’s possible, try to schedule your portrait session one hour before Google says the sun will set on that date.
 That’s when we will get the best light – dramatic, and then suddenly soft and dreamy.

-Q: Do I have to wear my garter the whole day?
+Do I have to wear my garter the whole day?

 That could be uncomfortable.
 You can give it to a bridesmaid to keep in their bag and just slip it on before the garter toss.

-Q: When do we throw the garter and bouquet?
+When do we throw the garter and bouquet?

 Firstly, you don’t have to throw the bouquet and garter.
 If you are older and most your friends are already married, it can be quite embarrassing for that one lonesome lady standing on the floor on her own.
 But if you decide to do it, I suggest you do it right before your first dance.
 It gets everyone on their feet and standing around the dance floor, ready to sway and swoon while you do your first dance.

-Q: If I am dancing with my partner and with my Dad, which comes first?
+If I am dancing with my partner and with my Dad, which comes first?

 Either.
 It can really be done either way and makes zero difference to anything.

-Q: When does the happy couple leave the reception?
+When do we leave the reception?

-When ever you want!!
+Whenever you want!!
 I didn’t leave my wedding.
 Our room was on the property, so I danced until no one was left on the dance floor and then walked to my room at 3am and fell asleep.
 Some people like to end on a high and spend some alone time together so they have a set leaving time.
 It’s totally up to you!

 You may have noticed that I chose to use the word ‘partner’ in place of groom at certain times.
 It bothers me that the wedding industry assumes that all married couples are man and woman and are referred to as bride and groom.
 I can’t imagine what same sex couples feel when they are planning their wedding and read all these articles which speak of bride and groom and husband and wife.
 This is just my way of trying to be a bit more inclusive.